• Home

 Who Are You?

-Formerly, self-employed for 20 years in a variety of different businesses.
-At the height of my entrepreneurial escapades I employed 150 people across 12 sites, but got fed up babysitting adults and paying massive taxes.
+I've been self-employed for 20 years in a variety of different businesses.
+At the height of my entrepreneurial escapades I employed 150 people across 12 sites, but got fed up babysitting adults!

 I am also a Churchill Fellow and was awarded a travelling fellowship in 2003 which took me to New York, Las Vegas (for a seminar!)
 Los Angeles, Tokyo, Kyoto, Sweden.
 You can read a report on my travels on my other site.